JesseTG/melonds-ds/README.md

 > You will need to use [a nightly build][retroarch-nightly].
 > Additionally, some platforms may not have microphone support enabled yet.

+## Screen Rotation

+melonDS DS fully supports rotating the emulated DS left, right, and upside-down!
+Now you can play games that were meant to be played sideways, such as Brain Age.

+## Enhanced Screen Layout Options

+The legacy melonDS core supports multiple screen layouts, but the only way to cycle through them is through the core options menu.
+This is inconvenient if a single game uses different layouts.

+melonDS DS allows you to cycle through up to 8 screen layouts ([including rotations](#screen-rotation)) at the push of a button!

 # Missing Features

 These features have not yet been implemented in standalone [melonDS][melonds],